jiffyspace/ha_eos_addon/eos_local_build/DOCS.md

 # Home Assistant EOS Add-on:

-## Important note about upgrade to version 1.1
+## Important note about upgrade to version 1.2

-Due to naming changes in the payload for the optimize call you need to adapt your automation!!!
+**Due to various changes in the configuration file and the payload for the optimize call you need to adapt your automation and recreate your config!!!**
 See below for the updated example.

 ## How to use